-For those of us with food sensitivities, nourishing ourselves is walking a tightrope.
-Even a previously “safe” food can trigger symptoms, depending on when and how it was eaten, what it was eaten with, and the amount consumed.
-Diet and other lifestyle changes also play into this disorienting balancing act.
+For those of us living with autoimmune disease or other chronic illnesses, adverse reactions to foods can be quite common.
+Gluten, dairy, soy, eggs, and other sensitivities mean that nourishing ourselves is walking a tightrope.
+Even a previously “safe” food can trigger symptoms, depending on when and how it was eaten, what it was eaten with, the amount consumed, and undiscovered sensitivities.
+Diet and other lifestyle factors also play into this disorienting balancing act.

 It was a dark morning as I went into the kitchen for breakfast, groping the walls for a light switch.
 A cyclone of to-do lists and worries had jolted me out of a deep sleep, insisting that my brain was alert enough to take on the day.

 I warmed my porridge on the stove, ignoring the waft of nausea that fluttered up my throat.
-I was used to this sickly feeling at mealtimes because of chronic reflux, but after just waking up?
+I was used to this sickly feeling at mealtimes because of my chronic acid reflux, but after just waking up?
 This was odd.
-Still, I shrugged my shoulders and kept poking at the frozen cylinder sizzling in the pot.
+Still, I shrugged my shoulders and kept poking at the frozen, orange cylinder sizzling in the pot.

 Using Food to Heal

 A few weeks ago I’d made a large batch of “noatmeal” and stuffed my freezer full of single portions.
-This version was a cozy breakfast porridge made with acorn squash instead of oats, coconut milk, and a few spices.
-It’s a comforting, grain-free option for those of us on certain elimination diets, like the Autoimmune Protocol (a.k.a.
+It was a cozy breakfast porridge made with acorn squash instead of oats, plus coconut milk and a few spices.
+“Noatmeal” is a comforting, grain-free option for those of us on certain elimination and healing diets, like the Autoimmune Protocol (a.k.a.
 AIP).

-The AIP approach excludes anything that could cause inflammation or exacerbate intestinal dysbiosis, like dairy, gluten, processed foods, nuts, nightshades, and sugar, while adding in more nutrient-dense foods.
+The AIP approach excludes anything that could potentially cause inflammation or exacerbate intestinal dysbiosis like dairy, gluten, processed foods, nuts, nightshades, and sugar, while adding in more nutrient-dense foods.
 It involves a primary elimination period, followed by multiple reintroduction phases.

-AIP has helped me get a better handle on the foods I’m sensitive to, alleviated some symptoms, and allowed for more control over my illness.
+The Autoimmune Protocol has helped me pinpoint which foods trigger painful reactions, alleviated many symptoms, and allowed for more control over my illness.
 I’ve since combined it with a low-FODMAP diet and other adjustments, according to what my body can tolerate.
-If you’re considering an elimination diet, I highly recommend working with a registered dietitian who can guide you through the process.
+If you’re considering elimination diets like these, I recommend working with a registered dietitian who can guide you through this very personal process.

-I was attempting to calmly stir the squash, but that long list of to-do’s invaded my headspace, circling like vultures.
+I was attempting to calmly stir my food, but a long list of to-do’s invaded my headspace, circling like vultures.
 Don’t forget to… Review that list before the call… Gotta write that down!

-Thus commenced the studio apartment verison of the hundred yard dash – kitchen to office to kitchen to office.
-Stirring the pot.
+Thus commenced the studio apartment version of the hundred yard dash – kitchen to office to kitchen to office.
+Stirring pot.
 Writing on laptop.
-Stirring the pot.
+Stirring pot.
 Writing on paper.
-Adding raisins.
+Adding raisins to pot.
 Writing on phone.
-Stirring the pot.
 You get the idea.
-My neighbors were probably wondering if running a kangaroo daycare was my primary occupation.
+My downstairs neighbors were probably wondering if I started a side gig running a kangaroo daycare.

-I was just trying to generate a new superpower where you sprout an extra brain and limbs, and suddenly have the ability to cook, check email, write, and put on makeup all at the same time.
+I was simply trying to generate a new superpower where you sprout an extra brain and a couple more limbs, and suddenly have the ability to cook, check email, write, and put on makeup all at the same time.

 Just stop working by 4pm today, a voice echoed in my head, then you can relax.